 The circuitry associated with Q3 generates a positive pulse at Z8-13 and Z4-3 shortly after the leading edge of all FORWARD and REVERSE commands.
-This pulse strobes the SWS input into the ARM WRITE flip flop and the OVERWRITE input into the OVW flip flop.
-When the ARM WRITE flip flop is set, power for the write and erase heads is activated via Q10.
+This pulse strobes the SWS input into the ARM WRITE flip flop and the OVER-WRITE input into the OVW flip flop.
+When the ARM WRITE flip flop is set power for the write and erase heads is activated via Q10.
 The ARM WRITE flip flop will not set unless the tape reel has a write ring inserted.
 The flip flop is automatically cleared by a rewind, offline or no tape condition.

-If the OVW flip flop is set at the beginning of a write operation, the write power will be shut off when the WRITE AMPLIFIER RESET input goes true.
-This feature permits the write and erase heads to be de-energized, the write power will decay smoothly to avoid recording a transient on the tape.
+If the OVW flip flop is set at the beginning of a write operation the write power will be shut off when the WRITE AMPLIFIER RESET input goes true.
+This feature permits the write and erase heads to be de-energized as soon as possible after replacing a block in order to avoid erasing the succeeding block.
+When de-energized, the write power will decay smoothly to avoid recording a transient on the tape.